BikramDeySDE/Unit-Testing/README.md

 # TO install 'chai'
 use command : npm i --save-dev chai

-# For Running the Test cases :
+# For Running the Test cases : (update this in 'package.json' file)

 In case we have no nested/sub-folder under the folder 'specs' => It will test all the test cases written in the ".specs.js" files under the folder "specs"